eclipse-tractusx/eclipse-tractusx.github.io/docs/tutorials/e2e/connect/deployComponents.md

 minikube [-p minikube-$USER] addons enable ingress-dns                # if -p option is used, with the profile name minikube-$USER
 ```

-Find out the IP  Address of your minikube clsuter by entering:
+Find out the IP  Address of your minikube cluster by entering:

 ```bash
 minikube [-p minikube-$USER] ip                                       # if -p option is used, with the profile name minikube-$USER